cellgeni/STARsolo/README.md

   - there are several standard annotation versions used by `Cell Ranger`; They are referred to as versions `1.2.0`, `2.1.0`, `3.0.0`, and `2020-A`;
   - the references are filtered to remove pseudogenes and small RNAs; exact filtering scripts are available [here](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#header);
-  - number of genes in `Cell Ranger` filtered human reference is about 35k, in full human genome is about 60k.
+  - number of genes in `Cell Ranger` filtered human reference is about 35k; in full human annotation is about 60k.

 Depending on the task at hand, bulk RNA-seq can be processed either using the `Cell Ranger` filtered reference, or full annotation with 60k genes.
 Usually we do the latter.